How to learn French fast and become fluent

 However, in the spirit of DIY of this article, I am sharing with you a way that you can do it on your own.
 While you do it, keep in mind that you will naturally tend to under evaluate yourself and try to stay objective about how well you can perform in each task.

-So, since step 2, you have a list of all your 'tasks' in the chart on your worksheet.This chart also has four columns to the right.
-Each column correspond to a description of how well a task can be performed.
+So, since step 2, you have a list of all your 'tasks' in the chart on your worksheet.This chart also has four columns on the right side.
+Each column corresponds to a description of how well a task can be performed.
 Your mission is to look at each task one by one and estimate how well you can do it.
 Do you:

 1- Have no idea how to do it at all?